codebar/tutorials/sql/lesson1/tutorial.md

 select count(*) from customers;
 ```

 This should respond with 10.
 This shows we have the db set up correctly.
+Hooray!

+> The SQL environment does not execute any command until it meets a ";".
+If it doesn't respond to a query, look to see if the semi-colon is there.

 ##Tables and Fields